-Before accessing the module for administrative services, administrators must authenticate using the methods specified in Section "2.4.2 Authentication Mechanisms".
+Before accessing the module for administrative services, administrators must authenticate using the methods specified in Section "2.4.2 Authentication Mechanisms" .
 The module offers the following management interfaces:

 - WebUI: A graphical user interface accessible remotely with a web browser that supports TLS.
-Authentication is required before any functionality is available. - Serial console: A limited command line interface is accessible locally via the serial port.
+Authentication is required before any functionality is available. - CLI: A limited command line interface is accessible remotely using SSH, locally via the serial console port, and through the VGA port using a monitor and keyboard.
 Authentication is required before any functionality is available.